Research DatabasePeptide LibraryResearch ToolsPeptides

 • Receptor target(s) and receptor type

-• Primary signaling pathway
+• Primary signalling pathway

-• Secondary pathways (where characterized)
+• Secondary pathways (where characterised)

 • Tissue-level effects documented in preclinical models